Errno404NotFound/Errno404NotFound/README.md

 Languages i'm best at: Python.

+Languages i'm currently learning: Solidity for ETH blockchain related development.
+C for a cool systems programming class.
+RISC-V Assembly for a cool systems architecture class.

 Languages i'm okay at: Maybe Java, syntax is easy to pick back up, but haven't touched it in ages.
-Solidity, but only recently picked it up.

 Languages i can act like i know but only look at a few times: Javascript, C++, SQL, and maybe some other random shit i might have made a program with.

+Languages that i learned in school for who knows what reason: Scheme/R5RS.
+Why/

 This is my more lowkey account for more lowkey things that i like doing on the side not connected to my main accounts at all, so i guess enjoy that.